dita-semia/org.dita-semia.topic-num/README.md

 Since after installation the step will be executed for every(!) transtype the feature has to activated explicitly by setting the parameter dita-semia.topic-num.activate to true.

+Also note that your transformation type might already have its own implementation for adding a prefix to figure and table titles.
+For standard xhtml output this will result in titles like "Table 1.
+Table 1-1: Table-Title".
+To fix this you will have to modify the final transformation stage to no more add additional prefixes.
+For demonstration purpose the file xsl/xhtml/dita2xhtml.xsl includes templates that will do exactly this for the standard xhtml transformation.

 ## Features:

 - **Add number to titles for topics**